Fri02Mar2018Sat03Mar20189:00 amTrinity College Dublin

 This event is FREE but spaces are very limited.
 You must register to attend.
 To book:

-This event is inspired and supported by the Dementia and Neurodegeneration Network Ireland, the HSE, the Global Brain Health Institute, ISSF, Trinity College Dublin, Dublin Culture Connects and Creative Ireland.
+This event is inspired and supported by the Dementia and Neurodegeneration Network Ireland, HSE Health and Wellbeing, the Global Brain Health Institute, ISSF, Trinity College Dublin, Dublin Culture Connects and Creative Ireland.

 Ashton Applewhite - Author and activist

 Ashton Applewhite is the author of This Chair Rocks: A Manifesto Against Ageism.
 An internationally recognized expert on ageism, she speaks widely at venues that have included the TED mainstage and the United Nations, has written for Harper’s, Playboy, and the New York Times, and is the voice of Yo, Is This Ageist?
 Ashton is a leading spokesperson for a movement to mobilize against discrimination on the basis of age.